 1.The variety of layers of lighting in this room really help open up the space.
 The brightest lighting comes from the Flush LED washing the framed posters and pooling onto the foot stool, whilst the circular coffer creates an ambient glow in the centre of the room.
-The lighting also helps emphasise the curved wall which is strikingly uplit with Luccas whilst Metal Squares create a real drama of up/down light.
+The lighting also helps emphasise the curved wall which is strikingly uplit with Luccas whilst wall mounted lights create a real drama with up/down light.
 All circuits are controlled on a pre-set scene control to create a versatile space for both watching and partying.

 2.The lighting in this den-like cinema room is configured to soften the atmosphere.
 The addition of a coffer can help a home theatre as they don’t perforate any acoustic ceilings, keeping the spread of noise and any vibrations to a minimum.
 Light the coffer with Contour HD24 to create a warm shadow free light, with no nasty reflections or hot spots seen in the screen.
 Try to create some intimacy in a large room.
 Here, light is added to the centre of the space with two Polespring LEDs to highlight the coffee table, and to give a reading light to the sofa.

 3.To create more of a family space, where the movie watching isn’t only an evening event, a fresher atmosphere is created with Contour HD27 in the coffer.
 If adding art, consider adding perimeter Polespring LEDs to highlight it.
 To generate an extra layer of lighting and additional mood, add an extra layer with low level Cazalla floor washers.
 Leave this light source on for late viewing, to create a real cinema feel.

 4.This cinema space doubles during the day as the main reception room, so the lighting needed to have the option to be bright.
 Splitting the perimeter Polespring LEDs from those pooling onto the coffee table helps change the focus of light, and draws the eye to the wonderful art.
 Lamps help create a soft warmth to the room for evening atmosphere as part of the home theatre lighting.